 We examine the impact of unions on the quality of educational production by studying a wave of unionization among California charter schools and administrative data on student achievement.
 We first present new data showing that unions are much more prevalent among charter schools than suggested by previous studies.Using a difference-in-differences identification strategy, we find that unionization increases achievement in Mathematics and has no statistically significant impact on English test scores.

-“Solving the Planning Fallacy: Experimental Evidence from an Online University.”
-With Nolan Pope.
+“Addressing Planning Failures: Experimental Evidence from an Online University.”
+With Phil Oreopoulos, Uros Petronijevic, and Nolan Pope.

 “The Effects of Behavioral Interventions on Consumer Protection Utilization.”
 With Benjamin Castleman and William Skimmyhorn.